Dysphagia - Outpatient Rehab

 Signs and symptoms associated with dysphagia may include:

-• Having to cut food into smaller pieces or avoiding certain foods because of trouble swallowing
+- Need to cut food into small pieces or avoid certain foods - A coping mechanism for swallowing difficulty